 Some of our favourite snacks include:

 - baby carrots

 - grapes, oranges and bananas

 - FreeYumm bars and cookies

 - applesauce or fruit puree pouches

 - fruit-flavoured gummies (read labels—some are healthier than others)

 I usually stash all the snacks (and the audiobooks) in a plastic bin or cooler bag beside the driver’s seat.
 This way, I can easily toss snacks back to the girls or change CDs as needed.
 Include a ziploc bag or grocery bag for garbage (wrappers, peels) and try to empty it each time you stop.

 #3: Leapsters (or Other Handheld Games) Entertain for Hours

-One of the few times we let our girls play computer games is while we’re driving.
+One of the few times we let our girls play handheld electronic games is while we’re driving.
 We have a motley collection of LeapFrog Leapster 2 Learning Game Systems found at thrift stores, and games to go with them.
 These require that I also pack a hefty supply of AA batteries to keep the Leapsters going, but they are worth the quiet in the van.